kchu25/CDLmotif.jl/README.md

 More details on this later.

 # Contact
-Please contact <skchu@wustl.edu> or raise an issue on the github repo with any questions about installation or usage.
+Please contact <skchu@wustl.edu> or raise an issue on the Github repo with any questions about installation or usage.

 # Notes
 - Julia uses a just-in-time compiler, which means that software written in Julia needs to be pre-compiled before its execution.
 We hope to remove this soon so that we don't have to wait every time on pre-compilations before we actually run the subroutines.
 This makes the application more easily integrated into the bioinformatics pipeline (e.g., snakemake; see point below).